MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 2. **Check the lineage of the ADCS object**

    To retrieve the failing object from the MV, use a **Metaverse Search**, and then examine the connectors tab.
 On this tab, you can determine whether the MV object is linked to an AADCS object.
-This is also a good place to check whether the object has any errors, in case a sync error tab is present.
+Also, check whether the object has any errors, in case a sync error tab is present.

    :::image type="content" source="media/troubleshoot-aad-connect-objects-attributes/metaverse-search.png" alt-text="Metaverse Search screen.":::